2019-2020 BOON PROJECT BOARD

 Carson Davis, Treasurer

-Carson holds a Bachelor of Science degree in Accounting and Finance from the University of South Carolina and a Masters of Accountancy-Taxation.
-As a tax intern at Elliott Davis LLC, Carson gained a wealth of knowledge and experience, which is beneficial in his role as Treasurer on The Boon Project's board.
+Carson, who was born and raised in Summerville, SC, holds a Bachelor of Science degree in Accounting and Finance and a Masters of Accountancy from the University of South Carolina-Columbia.
+He is also a CPA.
 His volunteer experience includes Relay for Life, where he was able to see first-hand the impact of community support on cancer patients and their families.
 Carson shares, "I am excited about the opportunity to help The Boon Project grow and make a difference in the lives of our friends, family, and neighbors.
-The strength of a community is stronger than the sum of its parts, and this saying is certainly true for the mission and its importance.
-With an offering of time, knowledge, and resources we can make sure that everyone knows that they are not alone."
+The strength of a community is stronger than the sum of its parts, and this saying is certainly true for our mission and impact.”

 Joelle Cardwell, Marketing